 | Repurpose from a canonical source pack | Use the final export, corrected transcript or captions, approved title, approved description, thumbnail, and rights or licensing notes | Pause redistribution if any rights are unclear |

 Step 2: Route by viewer intent, not just topic similarity.
-Keep the awareness-evaluation-decision playlist structure, but assign one clear next action and one qualifying CTA per lane.
+Keep the awareness, evaluation, and decision playlist structure, and assign one clear next action and one qualifying CTA per lane.

 | Playlist lane | Viewer intent | Intended next action | Qualifying CTA |